Pediatric gynaecology: Etymology

-History

 Examination

 Assessment of the external genitalia and breast development are often part of routine physical examinations.
 Physicians also can advise pediatric gynecology patients on anatomy and sexuality.
 Assessment can include an examination of the vulva, and rarely involve the introduction of instruments into the vagina.
 Many young patients prefer to have a parent, usually a mother, in the examination room.
 Two main positions for examination can be used, depending on the patient's preference and the specific examination being performed, including the frog-leg position (with the head of the examination table raised or lowered), the lithotomy position with stirrups, or either of these with a parent holding the child.
 A hand mirror can be provided to allow the child to participate and to educate the child about their anatomy.
 Anesthesia or sedation should only be used when the examination is being performed in an emergency situation; otherwise it is recommended that the clinician see a reluctant child with a gynecologic complaint over several visits to foster trust.

 Examination of the external genitalia should be done by gently moving the labia minora to either side, or gently moving them towards the anterior (front) side of the body to expose the vaginal introitus.
 Routine physical examinations by a pediatrician typically include a visual examination of breasts and vulva; more extensive examinations may be performed by a pediatrician in response to a specific complaint.
 Rarely, an internal examination may be necessary, and may need to be conducted under anesthesia.
 Cases where an internal examination may be necessary include vaginal bleeding, retained foreign bodies, and potential tumors.